portermichael/seattle-301d20/20-project-week-day-5/README.md

     * State is persisted between page reloads
     * Deployed live on the Internet with a meaningfully-named URL, either through a custom-named Heroku (or similar service) application or, ideally, through purchasing and connecting a domain (as of April 2017, Namecheap.com offers a wide variety of domain names for $0.88).
     * Final presentation is done from the live deployed app, not *"that version on someones laptop that works better"*, so that audience members can try out your app if they like
+    * All projects must use the MIT software license in the spirit of open-source development.

 ## Congratulations!
 Thanks for all your hard work through this course!
 We can't wait to see where you go with your new super powers. :)